Everything You Need (and Want) to Know about Bank of Hawaii’s COVID-19 Financial Assistance Programs

 I can’t afford to pay six months of mortgage at once, once the forbearance runs out.
 What are my options?

-In many cases, we can work with you to create a repayment plan, so you can pay your regular monthly payment, plus a little more to cover what was deferred, over a period of up to two years.
+If you can’t immediately pay the full deferred amount, you can opt to pay it as a lump sum at the maturity of the loan.
 Another possibility is to request a loan modification to extend the term of your mortgage.
 In this case, the deferred payments would be added to your remaining mortgage balance, and that total amount would be re-amortized, spreading out that deferred amount through the remainder of your term.

 Do these programs apply automatically to every Bank of Hawaii loan customer?
 Can I just stop paying my mortgage?